codacy-open-source-projects-scans/barman/docs/user_guide/commands/barman_cloud/restore.inc.rst

   ``s3://bucket/path/to/folder``.

 ``BACKUP_ID``
   The ID of the backup to be restored.
+You can use a shortcut instead of the backup ID.
+  Besides that, you can use ``auto`` to have Barman automatically find the most suitable backup for the restore operation.

 ``RECOVERY_DESTINATION``
   The path to a directory for recovery.